TryGhost/express-hbs/README.md

 Options for `#express3`

     hbs.express3({
+      defaultLayout: "{String} [Optional] Absolute path to default layout template",
+      extname: "{String} Extension for templates, defaults to `.hbs`",
+      handlebars: "{Module} Use external handlebars instead of express-hbs dependency"
       partialsDir: "{String} Path to partials templates",
-      extname: "{String} Extension for templates, defaults to `.hbs`",
-      handlebars: "{Module} Use external handlebars instead of express-hbs dependency" });
+    });

-Partials may use any extension; better for syntax highlighting.
+Partials may use any extension, which is better for syntax highlighting.

 ## Syntax